-This document enlists some of the key use cases of SDN in emerging next generation networks and how popular SDN controllers like ONOS, ODL can be used to conceptualize these use cases.
+This document enlists some of the key use cases of SDN in emerging next generation networks and how popular SDN controllers like ONOS and ODL can be used to conceptualize these use cases.

-Here are some abbreviations that we will be using throughout the rest of the text.
+Here are some abbreviations that will be used throughout the rest of the text.

 IoT applications are drastically different from the legacy ones.
 IoT intends to connect billions of devices.
 Apart from the dimensionality challenge, complex operational issues also exist for IoT.
 These issues can be resolved by introducing a high level of automation in the delivery and operations of IoT applications.
 This is where SDN can facilitate the IoT domain.
 Following are some challenges/issues in IoT and how SDN programmability can help in these:

 ONOS has a multi-layered architecture divided into – application, core and providers (Figure 1).
 ONOS core has multiple subsystems to dynamically support topology discovery (using OFDP) and path computations (based on discovered topology).
-The core conveys this information to application layer for decision making.
+The core conveys this information to the application layer for decision-making.
 ONOS provider layer supports standard SB protocols like OpenFlow to convey the selected path to the switches/devices across the network.
-This south bound interface is used to discover new devices joining the network and communicating the updated paths computed at upper layers of the ONOS stack.
+This south-bound interface is used to discover new devices joining the network and communicating the updated paths computed at the upper layers of the ONOS stack.
 The diagram below indicates the logical flow of how ONOS manages the topology and path computations dynamically:

-Though the above diagram indicates SDN based management for a data centre type of topology, the concept can be extended to wider domains.
+Though the above diagram indicates SDN-based management for a data center type of topology, the concept can be extended to wider domains.
 The devices performing OpenFlow communication with the SDN controller can be IoT devices.

-The diagram below demonstrated the use case where ONOS is used locally in a wireless sensor network.
+The diagram demonstrates the use case where ONOS is used locally in a wireless sensor network.
 Based on the remaining power in a node and the states of other nodes, the SDN controller can trigger a sleep mode for that node.

 To support the kind of service models for 5G and IoT, the networking infrastructure will need to divide a single physical network into multiple logical entities:

-An inherent requirement in networking world is to provide high reliability – network links are prone to failures, how soon does the network recover from the failure, is what makes the difference.
-This is defined by the “convergence time” of the network i.e. time taken by the network to resume communication of nodes post link failures.
+An inherent requirement in the networking world is to provide high reliability – network links are prone to failures.
+Thus, how soon the network recover from the failure is what makes the difference.
+This is defined by the convergence time of the network, i.e. time taken by the network to resume communication of nodes post link failures.